lewisxhe/esp32-camera-screen/README.md

 | UART        | CP2104            | CP2104               |

+- Many people can't compile because I am compiling with the latest ESP-WHO.
+With the update of the official framework, some files may be removed.
+I re-updated to the latest framework, commit id : 258751b5b615ffdc2e0f43f8815b6ffbaeb3da03
+    As the framework update may not be able to compile smoothly, please go back to the ESP-WHO **258751b5b615ffdc2e0f43f8815b6ffbaeb3da03** repository to compile.

-- The SCCB driver in esp-who uses the IO emulation method.
-I rewrote it to I2C to drive it so that I can mount multiple devices on the I2C bus ,Need to replace `sccp.c` in the SCCB directory with `esp-who/components/esp32-camera/driver/sccb.c`
+- ~~The SCCB driver in esp-who uses the IO emulation method.
+I rewrote it to I2C to drive it so that I can mount multiple devices on the I2C bus ,Need to replace `sccp.c` in the SCCB directory with `esp-who/components/esp32-camera/driver/sccb.c`~~ (Esp-who is now configured by default as a hardware I2C driver)

 - At present, the program is not stable, and the wake-up of the voice conflicts with a certain part of the program.
 Since the voice wake-up code cannot be viewed, this problem cannot be solved.
 The code just demonstrates that the TTGO Camera Plus board hardware is intact.